EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Institutional normalization of a major political failure
+Institutional normalisation of a major political failure

 Protection of Mexico's international reputation as a mature democracy

-Avoidance of unfavorable regional comparative analyses
+Avoidance of unfavourable comparative regional analysis

 Discover how another country covers this same story.